Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 Designated Protected Areas (DPA)

-7.25 Section 300 to 302 of the Housing and Regeneration Act 2008 enables the Secretary of State to designate ‘protected areas’ ensuring shared ownership houses are retained as such in areas where they would be difficult to replace, while also ensuring the mitigation of the risk of early enfranchisement.
+7.25 The Housing and Regeneration Act 2008 enables the Secretary of State to designate ‘protected areas’ ensuring shared ownership houses are retained as such in areas where they would be difficult to replace.

 7.26 Where a shared ownership property is in a Designated Protected Area (DPA), the lease will contain one of the following provisions: